chaos-mesh/website/docs/use-grafana-data-source.md

 You can install the Data Source plugin locally in Grafana by following these steps:

-1. Download the plugin zip package with the following command or go to <https://github.com/chaos-mesh/datasource/releases> to download:
+1. Download the plugin zip package with the following command, or visit <https://github.com/chaos-mesh/datasource/releases> to download the package:

    ```shell
    curl -LO https://github.com/chaos-mesh/datasource/releases/download/v2.1.0/chaosmeshorg-datasource-2.1.0.zip